 \section{Spectral filtering in One Dimension}

-In this section we give a simple introduction to the technique of spectral filtering, restricting ourselves to a single dimension.
-The restriction to a single dimension simplifies the exposition and yet is sufficient to illustrates the main ideas.
-In the next section we consider the high dimensional case.
+In this section, we give a simple introduction to the technique of spectral filtering, restricting ourselves to a single dimension.
+The restriction to a single dimension simplifies the exposition and is yet sufficient to illustrate the main ideas.
+In the next section, we consider the high-dimensional case.

-The single dimensional systems which we consider next are scalar systems, with $d_u=d_y=d_x=1$.
-We assume for simplicity that the initial state is zero $\x_0=0$.
-Recall the set of optimal predictors, the class $\Pi_\star$, which for scalar systems can written and simplified to,
+The one-dimensional systems which we consider next are scalar systems, with $d_u=d_y=d_x=1$.
+For simplicity, we assume that the initial state is zero $\x_0=0$.
+Recall the set of optimal predictors, the class $\Pi_\star$, which for scalar systems can be written and simplified to,